umbraco/UmbracoDocs/umbraco-cloud/set-up/project-settings/manage-hostnames/README.md

 Ensure that the hostname you are binding to your Umbraco Cloud environment has a DNS entry that resolves to the Umbraco Cloud service.
 The DNS settings can either use a CNAME or an A & AAAA records:

-A & AAAA records should be created for the root of your domain.
+- A & AAAA records: they are usually used for the Apex domain (without "`www`" in the URL), and needs to be created at the root of your domain.

-For any subdomain, we recommended setting a CNAME to either the root of your domain or to dns.umbraco.io.
+- CNAME: usually used for domains with "`www`" in the URL, recommended to use if possible, as the record is not changed as often as A & AAAA records are.
+When setting up a CNAME it needs to point to `dns.umbraco.io`.

 {% hint style="info" %} Be aware that when using dns.umbraco.io, wildcard asterisks are not supported.
 Individual CNAME records must be created for each individual subdomain you want to use dns.umbraco.io. {% endhint %}